SullyP/Solar-Router-for-ESPHome/docs/en/temperature_limiter_home_assistant.md

           red_led_pin: GPIO4
 ```

-This package needs to know the GPIO used by the temperature to get the temperature.
-This GPIO has to be defined by `DS18B20_pin` into `vars` section of your configuration as in example ballow:
+This package needs to know which sensor to use to obtain the temperature to be monitored.
+This sensor must be defined as `temperature_sensor` into `vars` section of your configuration, as in the example above.

 Additionnal optional parameters can be set into `vars` section such as `red_led_inverted` defining if the LED is active on high or low level of pin (which is set default set to `False`).